adrinjalali/adrinjalali.github.io/content/blog/20181009-opensource-why.md

 4. __Free mentors__ while your contribution gets reviewed.
 This is only true for the friendly and nice project communities, and fortunately their number is growing.
-For quite a few years, if not decades, open source communities where mostly toxic, but that's changing and people are becoming nicer and more patient with newcomers.
+For quite a few years, if not decades, open source communities were mostly toxic, but that's changing and people are becoming nicer and more patient with newcomers.
 This means you shouldn't fear contributing, since the core developers of the project would help you go through the process and get your contribution up to the standards of the project.
 This